cortside/cortside.health/README.md

 }
 ```

-Note: you can use the {{variable}} syntax in the name and value properties of the check to reference a configuration variable else where in configurations.
+Note: you can use the `{{property}}` syntax in the name and value properties of the check to reference a configuration property elsewhere in configuration.
 This way you are not duplicating values, example for services that have another section so that you don't have mismatch in check and running value.

 ## Example Startup.cs configuration